 "Y'all don't play people with boobs either," Clarkson continued.
 "I was so inspired by Reba, Trisha, Patty...Martina, Terri, The Judds, Wynonna, Dolly, Shania.
 All these women from the '90s.
 What is happening in country music?
 This is what's happening: y'all aren't playing country music anymore."

-If you, like Kelly, would like to hear some new, traditionally-rooted country music made by women, check out The Highwomen's self-titled debut album, Clarkson's recent duet partner Trisha Yearwood's Every Girl and more recent releases from Miranda Lambert, Tanya Tucker and Ashley McBryde -- just to name a few.
+If you, like Kelly, would like to hear some new, traditionally-rooted country music made by women, check out The Highwomen's self-titled debut album, Clarkson's recent duet partner Trisha Yearwood's Every Girl and more recent releases from Miranda Lambert, Tanya Tucker, Ashley McBryde and Mickey Guyton -- just to name a few.
 And tune into The Kelly Clarkson Show to hear Clarkson cover some country music's greatest hits.